What Is a Good APR for a Credit Card?

 What’s a Good Credit Card APR?

 Credit card APRs tend to rise over time, so what counts as a “good” APR for a credit card also increases.
-The national average credit card APR is 14.52%, according to a May report from the Federal Reserve.
-On accounts assessing interest, the average is 15.78%.
+The national average credit card APR was 14.65% in November 2020, according to a January 2021 report from the Federal Reserve.
+On accounts assessing interest, the average was 16.28%.

 Regardless of what the average credit card APR is at any given time, when it comes to the interest rate on your debt, seek out the lowest rate possible.
 In the end, finding a good APR depends on your credit score and the kinds of cards you apply for.